Stock events for Match Group, Inc. (MTCH)

 MTCH’s Geographic footprint

-Headquartered in Dallas, Texas, Match Group has a significant global presence, with products available in over 190 countries and more than 40 languages.
-Key operational hubs include offices in New York City, West Hollywood, London, and Tokyo.
+Match Group has a significant global presence, with brands available in over 190 countries and more than 40 languages.
+Headquartered in Dallas, Texas, it supports global functions including product development and regional operations.
 Japan is the company's second-largest market after the United States.
-The company's revenue is segmented geographically into the Americas, Europe, and Asia Pacific and Other regions.

 MTCH Corporate Image Assessment